MartinKuracka/notes-API-app/README.md

 https://github.com/MartinKuracka/notes-api-server

-Other than that You can also clone this repository and run it locally as well
+As other option, You can also clone this repository and run it locally as well

 1. Clone repository to Your preffered local folder: